Stalking Behavior: You Might be a Stalker if…

 Who Have You Stalked Lately?

 What percentage of the population admits to being stalky?
 More than a third of us have watched someone without their knowledge, and almost 30 percent of us have jokingly been called a stalker.
 Perhaps most surprisingly, a quarter of us have hacked into someone’s email, social media, or website.
-This is shocking considering people expect their password-protected online accounts to be safe from prying eyes.
+This finding coincides with recent data suggesting nearly half of Americans are concerned about the strength of their passwords.2

 More than 20 percent of the people we surveyed also said they’ve created fake online profiles to keep track of somebody.
 The age old “flyby” of someone’s house to see what cars are in the driveway or what lights are on?
 That’s pretty common as well (more than 20 percent).